celo-org/docs/blog/06-04-2023-build-celo-dapp-without-js-framework/build-celo-dapp-without-js-framework.md

 ![img2](images/remix-deploy.png)

 - Step 4: Deploy the contracts
   The smart contract has successfully compiled, it is time to deploy it to the Celo network.
-To do this, you'll need to use the `ContractKit` class from the Celo SDK.
+To do this, you will need to use the `ContractKit` class from the Celo SDK.
 Replace everything in the `index.js` with the following.

 ```js
 const contractAddress = "0xd9145CCE52D386f254917e481eB44e9943F39138";